gillianlaming/Chatroom/README.md

 - if banned from more than 2 rooms, get kicked off the site! (aka reload)

 ######later to dos:
-- rooms can be password protected (have a pop up window when you enter a room, but css must be working at this point)
 - room creators can ban people from rooms
 - also temporarily block
 - rooms can be private